Big-Life-Lab/PHES-ODM/src/README.md

 Source files for:

-- Creating an SQL definition for lucid diagram.
+- Create aSQL definition from lucid diagram.